gustavodido/gustavodido.github.io/index.md

 I really appreciate if you could share feedbacks with me, it is a very important tool for our personal and professional growth.
 If you are not comfortable with that, try to tell me, so I can understand what I can change in order to make the environment more secure for you to share.

+If you are a feedback right now, please sent it to my personal [email](mailto://gustavo.di.domenico@gmail.com).

 <!---